ken-kaiser/Bato-Bato-Pick/README.md

 **API Fun** – Displays random jokes or advice when the game ends.
 **Instructions & Intro Modals** – Easy-to-understand guide for first-time players.
 **First-to-N Scoring System** – Choose how many wins it takes to be the champ!
+**Difficulty Levels** – Select Easy, Normal, or Hard mode to adjust CPU intelligence.
+**Win Streak Messages** – Get rewarded with a glowing message for consecutive wins (user or CPU).

 ---